wp-plugins/wp-piwik/readme.txt

 Look at the [Piwik website](http://piwik.org/) to get further information about Piwik.

-This plugin is not created or provided by the Piwik project team.
+*This plugin is not created or provided by the Piwik project team.*

+License: GNU General Public License Version 3, 29 June 2007

 == Installation ==
 1. Upload the full `wp-piwik` directory into your `wp-content/plugins` directory.